-The Vanderbilt Kennedy Center for Research on Human Development is to find discoveries and best practices that make positive differences in the lives of persons with developmental disabilities and their families.
+Vanderbilt Kennedy Center for Research on Human Development is about finding discoveries and best practices that make positive differences in the lives of persons with developmental disabilities and their families.
 They offer services to those with disabilities, families, educators, healthcare, and other service providers.
 Programs apply the latest knowledge obtained through disabilities research and provide service models.

-Special Reports or Blog Entry
+Special Reports or Blog Entries

 April is Autism Awareness Month by Kathryn Porter